 CO Mander explained that the second principle for allocating New Burdens money to Local Authorities was to recognise the additional work of IFCAs, set out in Ss.153 and 154 of MaCAA, compared to that of the previous Sea Fisheries Committees.
 CO Mander confirmed that this portion of New Burdens Funding amounts to only £21,382, which is the contribution from Devon County Council as part of their overall payment.
 In summary, CO Mander informed Members that Defra's contribution for new work, under the second principle, was therefore approximately 2%.
 The Chair added that although the responses by Defra to key questions had been limited to date, more meetings have been planned in addition to the September meeting.
-The Chair reported that he had been asked not to write to the Minister again whilst discussions are on-going.
+The Chair reported that he had been asked not to write to the Minister again whilst discussions are on-going; however, the Chair had reserved the right to contact the Minister.
 The Chair highlighted the recommendations in the Officers' paper and asked if there were more comments or questions relating to those.